Flow Engineering – Learning to Lead from the Inside Out

 00:13:07

 So understanding a lot more about our outcome, creating a sense of clarity and shared ownership over that outcome has driven us to look at what are we doing right now that we can improve in order to get to that twice as fast.
-So we wanted to use value stream mapping in this case to discover a common bottleneck that we could focus on in order to improve the performance of the entire stream.
-So when we're mapping a value stream, where we start is by laying out all the activities involved that are contributing to our delivery of value, but we want to make this actionable.
+So we want to use value stream mapping in this case to discover a common bottleneck that we could focus on in order to improve the performance of the entire stream.
+So when we're mapping a value stream, where we start is by laying out all the activities involved that our contributing to our delivery of value, but we wanna make this actionable.
 And so it takes measurement, right?
-We want to understand what is the difference between all of these actions, which one should we focus on?
-Where is the real constraint that should drive our decision-making?
-And so we, as we establish how long all of these activities take, we also highlight what are the delays between each activity, whether it's a handoff to a different department, or even from context, switching through individuals, and what this brings us to is by our ability to measure very simply we can identify a hotspot that is extremely valuable if we were to address it.
+We want to understand what is the difference between all these actions?
+Which one should we focus on?
+Where is the real constraint that should drive our decision making?
+And so we, we establish how long all of these activities take.

-So we have environments set up here taking up 45% of the total time in the value stream, which means that if we tackle that, um, we're a good, uh, we're a good ways towards our twice as fast metric.
-And we can tackle that and then look elsewhere for other bottlenecks and constraints.
-So starting at environment set up, puts us into a good state for moving forward.
+We also highlight what are the delays between each activity, whether it's a handoff to a different department or even from context switching through individuals.
+And what this brings us to is by our ability to measure very simply, we can identify a hotspot that is extremely valuable if we were to address it.
+So we have environments set up here, taking up 45% of the total time in the value stream, which means that if we tackle that, um, we're a good, uh, we're a good ways towards our, our twice as fast metric, and we can tackle that and then look elsewhere for other bottlenecks and constraints.
+So starting at environment setup puts us into a good state for moving forward.

 00:14:50